Jude Law: 2009–present: Return to theatre and other projects

 In May 2015, it was announced that Law would portray Lenny Belardo/Pius XIII, an American cardinal who becomes the pope.
 A ten-episode series titled The Young Pope was jointly produced by Sky Atlantic and Canal+ with HBO, and directed by Paolo Sorrentino.
 The series began airing in various countries in October 2016.
 In their respective reviews for The Guardian and The New York Times, Rebecca Nicholson praised the "surprising charm" with which Law strikes a balance between the qualities of a "vindictive authoritarian and wounded man-child", while James Poniewozik described his role as "saddled with stiff dialogue".
 Law reprised in the role in the spin-off series The New Pope, which premiered on HBO on 13 January 2020.
 He also starred in the miniseries The Third Day, which premiered on HBO on 14 September 2020.

 Law portrayed Albus Dumbledore, a wizard, in the fantasy film Fantastic Beasts: The Crimes of Grindelwald.
-It was released on 16 November 2018 to mixed reviews.
+It was released on November 16, 2018, to mixed reviews.
 Law acted as a screenwriter in Woody Allen's A Rainy Day in New York (2019).
 Law also portrayed Yon-Rogg in the 2019 Marvel Cinematic Universe superhero film Captain Marvel, which was a global box office success, grossing over $1 billion worldwide.
-In 2023, Law played Captain Hook in Peter Pan & Wendy, a live-action adaptation of the animated film Peter Pan, which was released directly onto Disney+.
+In 2023, Law played the villainous Captain Hook in Peter Pan & Wendy, a live-action adaptation of the animated film Peter Pan, which was released directly onto Disney+ on April 28, 2023.
 He is set to star in the limited series The Auteur.

-Law is starring in Star Wars: Skeleton Crew, which premiered on Disney+ on 2 December 2024.
+Law next starred as pirate captain Jod Na Nawood in Star Wars: Skeleton Crew, which premiered on Disney+ on December 2, 2024, to generally positive reviews.
 Law was attached to play artist Roland Penrose in Lee, a World War II-era drama film directed by Ellen Kuras, but was later replaced by Alexander Skarsgård.

-In Olivier Assayas's political drama The Wizard of the Kremlin, Jude Law steps into the shoes of a far more foreboding figure: Vladimir Putin.
-The film's premiere was at the Venice film festival.
+Also in 2024, he starred alongside Ana de Armas, Vanessa Kirby, and Sydney Sweeney in Ron Howard's historical survival thriller film Eden, playing Dr. Friedrich Ritter.
+In 2025, Law played real-life Russian President Vladimir Putin in Olivier Assayas's political drama The Wizard of the Kremlin.
+The film premiered at the Venice Film Festival.

 Other work

 Activism

 In 2002, Law directed a Respect for Animals anti-fur cinema commercial, titled "Fur and Against".
 It used music composed by Gary Kemp, and included appearances by Law, Chrissie Hynde, Moby, George Michael, Danny Goffey, Rhys Ifans, Sadie Frost, Helena Christensen, Sir Paul McCartney, Melanie C, and Stella McCartney.
 In 2013, Law, representing PETA, wrote a letter to the World Trade Organization in support of keeping the European Union's restrictions against the seal trade; the restriction, which had been implemented three years prior, faced opposition from the Canadian government.

-In 2011, Law joined street protests against Alexander Lukashenko and his brutal crackdown on the Belarusian democracy movement.
+In 2011, Law joined street protests against Alexander Lukashenko and his crackdown on the Belarusian democracy movement.